rosaga/Public-Dashboard/README.md

-This web application pulls data from DHIS2 and displays in a public dashboard.
+This web application pulls data from DHIS2 web API and displays in a public Dashboard.

+The application uses a middleware built on nodejs.

 # Getting Started with Create React App